chriott/DeAMR/README.md

 "Maulkorb" could be declared as a more lexicalized word and thus not split up by semantic roles.

-Special dashed entities / relations
+Special dashed entities and relations
 --------
 ***